onflow/flow-ft/README.md

 # Fungible Token Switchboard

- This contract, `contracts/FungibleTokenSwitchboard.cdc`, allow users to receive payments in different fungible tokens using a single `&{FungibleToken.Receiver}` placed in the standard receiver path `/public/GenericFTReceiver`.
+`FungibleTokenSwitchboard.cdc`, allows users to receive payments in different fungible tokens using a single `&{FungibleToken.Receiver}` placed in a standard receiver path `/public/GenericFTReceiver`.

  ## How to use it